syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/flat-data.md

 ## Local data

-The FileManager can be populated with local data that contains the array of [fileSystemData](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.FileManager.FileManager.html#Syncfusion_EJ2_FileManager_FileManager_FileSystemData) object with `parentId` mapping.
+The FileManager can be populated with local data that contains the array of [FileSystemData](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.FileManager.FileManager.html#Syncfusion_EJ2_FileManager_FileManager_FileSystemData) object with `parentId` mapping.

-To render the root-level folder, specify the `parentId` as null, or there is no need to specify the `parentId` in the array of `fileSystemData`  objects.
+To render the root-level folder, specify the `parentId` as null, or there is no need to specify the `parentId` in the array of `FileSystemData`  objects.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}